Should You Get an Extended Warranty for Your Car?

 Essentially, an extended warranty is a way to ensure that you’re covered for unexpected repairs that you would not be able to afford otherwise.

-To determine whether an extended warranty is something that would benefit you, consider whether you would be able to put a large sum of cash down for repairs if one of your car’s major components were to fail after the manufacturer’s warranty has expired.
+To determine whether an extended warranty would benefit you, consider whether you could put a large sum of cash down for repairs if one of your car’s major components were to fail after the manufacturer’s warranty has expired.

-If you have the means and discipline to put money toward an emergency car repair fund every month, you probably don’t need an extended warranty.
+You probably don’t need an extended warranty if you have the means and discipline to put money toward an emergency car repair fund every month.

 The Bottom Line